 Queries returning aggregate, summary, and computed data are frequently used in application development.
 For example, if you’re building an online dashboard application to report metrics, you probably need to show summary data.
 These summary queries are generally expensive to compute since they have to process large amounts of data, and running them over and over again just wouldn’t scale.
 Now, if you could pre-compute and store the aggregates query results so that they are ready when you need them, it would significantly speed up summary queries in your dashboard application, without overloading your database.
 Enter InfluxDB’s continuous queries feature!

-This is the first in a three-part series that will you understand continuous queries in InfluxDB.
+This is the first in a three-part series that will help you understand continuous queries in InfluxDB.
 In this post, we will cover the basics on what continuous queries are and their use cases.
 In part two, we will go under-the-hood to learn about how continuous queries work, and finally in part three, we will explain how to monitor and manage continuous queries.

 So, let’s get started.